 - The next step is to configure the Dead ratio value for the cluster, it is the time (seconds) used by the slave node to determine how long to wait for an unresponsive master before considering it dead.

 - Press “Save” button to follow with the cluster configuration process.

-- The cluster service replicates the NICs and farms configuration through ssh, so in this point you need to configure the RSA conection.
+- The cluster service replicates the NICs and farms configuration through ssh, so in this point you need to configure the RSA connection.
 Please enter the slave root password in the Field “Remote Hostname root password” field and press the button “Configure RSA connection between nodes”, wait meanwhile the ssh RSA authentication is configured.